-This swordfish pasta recipe is a delicious summer lunch made with swordfish ragu and fried eggplants.
-It is a typical dish from Catania in Sicily, where eggplants and swordfish are a local delicacy.
+This swordfish pasta recipe is a delicious summer lunch made with swordfish tomato sauce and fried eggplants.
+It is a typical dish from Catania in Sicily, where eggplants and swordfish are local delicacies.
+Swordfish is an oily fish with fatty acids similar to bluefin tuna, with chunky meat without bones.
+It is easy to make, and as with all seafood dishes, it doesn't require a long cooking time.

 Jump to: